Brandbergen murders: Preliminary investigation and arrest

 Police initially suspected the murders might have been linked to a family feud, since both victims and perpetrator were Finnish Roma.
 Friends and relatives even suggested this in questioning.
 But the investigation pointed instead to a toxic mix of alcohol, mental illness, and an escalating conflict.
 On 11 September, Palmroth confessed to the murders during questioning, describing the act as a “moment of madness.”
 Since he was the only survivor and claimed to have memory gaps, police had to reconstruct much of the sequence through forensic evidence and witness testimony.

 On 12 September, Chief Prosecutor Claes Edlund dropped charges against a 20-year-old man who had been wanted in absentia as a suspected accomplice.
 The man, a relative of Palmroth, had been the subject of an arrest order on 9 September, when police still believed the killings had been carried out by two men together.
 On 15 September, Chief Prosecutor Claes Edlund requested that Palmroth and his fiancée be remanded in custody.
 Handen District Court agreed, and the hearing was over quickly as no one objected.
 According to both their statements at the time, the woman had been in the apartment with Palmroth up until the start of the killings.
 Beforehand, the couple had gone home together to fetch the weapons later used.
 However, both claimed she left before he began shooting.

 On 16 September, the fiancée was released.
 She immediately went into hiding to avoid possible revenge attacks.
 The court ruled that suspicions against her were not strong enough to justify continued detention.
 Palmroth, however, remained in custody.
 On 18 September, Handen District Court formally remanded him in custody.
 The hearing lasted only six minutes, as all parties agreed.
 Prosecutors were required to file charges against Palmroth within a month.
 Later in the autumn of 1980, it was decided, on the recommendation of the National Board of Health and Welfare, that Palmroth should undergo a full psychiatric evaluation, as his mental state was considered highly unstable.
 The trial, originally set for 4 December 1980, was postponed to early 1981.

-During the investigation it also emerged that Palmroth had only just been conditionally released from Karsudden Psychiatric Hospital at the end of August 1980.
+During the investigation it also emerged that Palmroth had only just been conditionally released from Karsudden Hospital at the end of August 1980.
 News of his release shocked his relatives, who did not believe he was well and feared something terrible might happen.
 The hospital had made his release conditional on abstaining from alcohol, but that hope was not fulfilled.
 Just over a week later, the Brandbergen killings took place.